-Most of the times people book hotels in Miraflores and Barranco areas, which are definitely the best, I recommend staying in Miraflores since it is easier to move around in the city, there are many buses in this areas and many restaurants, also some of the most important tourist points are located in Miraflores.
-To get to Miraflores from the airport is really simple and there are many ways do to so.
+Particularly, I recommend staying in Miraflores since it is easier to get around, there are many buses in these areas and many restaurants, also some of the most important tourist points in Lima are located in Miraflores.

 How to get to Miraflores from the Lima International Airport

 Although the name suggests, Lima airport is not located in the city of Lima, rather it is 17 km away, in an independent district called Callao, and the trip from the Lima airport to Miraflores and Barranco, takes around 45 minutes, depending on the traffic (to be honest, it can take a lot more sometimes because the traffic in Lima is crazy).

 Although it is one of the busiest airports in South America, it is pretty small compared to other airports around the world, Lima Airport, it has only one terminal, but offers great facilities, it was rewarded as the best airport in South America in 2011.